helenalendowski/ais_cd/README.md

           24: Static Data Report

     This script supports message type 1,2,3,18, and 19.
-    Static and voyage related data of other vessels is not yet included, since data has to be configured by vessel owners and often isin't available.
+    Static and voyage related data of other vessels is not supported, since data has to be configured by vessel owners and often isin't available.

     STDMA (Self Organized Time Division Multiple Access) technique ensures that report from one AIS station fits into one of 2250 time slots of 26.6 milliseconds established every 60 seconds on each frequency.
     Therefore, this script listens to socket for 60 seconds before checking for collisions.

-    The ARPAoCALC Python library (https://github.com/nawre/arpaocalc) is used to calculate the closest points of approach (cpa) and time to closest point of approach (tcpa).
+Instructions:
 1. SDRangle
     1.1 Download SDRAngel from https://www.sdrangel.org/
     1.2 Configure SDRAngle settings for RTLSDR-USB to receive AIS messages